mlindhout/katacoda-scenarios/docker-intro/step3.md

 #### Starting a stopped container
 Now, copy one of the container id's in the first column and execute:

 `docker start <container-id>`

+The output should be the same id you passed in, indicating Docker started that container.
+This is different from the initial run command, which attached to the container and showed the process' output.
+Play around with the following commands:

+Show the running containers: `docker ps`{{execute}}

+View the logs (and follow) of a specific container: `docker logs -f <container-id>`

+Press 'Ctrl+C' and stop the container: `docker stop <container-id>`

+Start and attach to the output of the container

 #### Removing containers